norkholis/koperasi-service/API_DOCUMENTATION.md

 ---

-## Transaction History & Financial Reporting
+## Transaction History & Financial Reporting (Beta)

+**⚠️ Note: These endpoints are currently under development and may not be fully functional.
+The core koperasi functionality (users, loans, savings, SHU) is stable and ready for use.**

 Comprehensive transaction tracking and financial reporting system for detailed business analysis.